 Why do people who’ve earned millions–even billions–of dollars continue to work?
 Is there any meaning in that?
 What’s the purpose in working when a person has managed to accumulate unimaginable wealth?

 Some might do it for greed.
 Others for power.
 But these desires alone aren’t enough to motivate a person to work when they don’t have to.

 Let me explain.

-Over the last few weeks, I’ve been thinking about a Woodrow Wilson quote.
+Over the last few weeks, I have been thinking about a Woodrow Wilson quote on failure.

 “I would rather temporarily fail with a cause that will ultimately succeed than to temporarily succeed with a cause that will ultimately fail.”

-At first, I thought, of course, everyone wants to succeed in the end if it means paying your dues in the beginning.
+At first, I thought, of course, everyone wants to succeed in the end if it means paying your dues.
 Then it began to occupy my mind a little longer.
-Continue reading

 Do you feel like you have an obligation to give feedback?
 Is one of your core values “I care.
 Therefore, I criticize.”
 I bet when you are being told to do something differently the first thing you hear is the criticism isn’t it.
 I give feedback all the time, but it is because I care and I’m sure you do as well.
 Would you rather that no one cared?
 This is exactly why I can handle your feedback because I know you care.